JulianKempenaers/real-time-tag-detector/README.md

 A lightweight Python tool for real-time detection and tracking of STag markers.
 It displays camera output with tag information overlaid live on the video stream.

-Instructions for first-time installation and use can be found [here](INSTRUCTIONS.txt).

 ### What are STags?

 STags, designed by Manfred Stoiber, are used for motion tracking of animals.
 This **real-time STag detector** (this repository) was developed as a tool to display detected tags in real-time, allowing for a **live view of the tags** rather than having to analyze them after the recording process.